gambler147/sql-exp/README.md

 # sql-exp
 Experiments on sql commands.
 This program is an experiment for comparing the speed of inserting multiple records into sql database.
+It creates random integers for specified size and will try to connect with database and table.
+Please make sure configured table and database are not important because it will drop and create the same table repeatedly.

 ## Config
 You need to add `config.json` in current directory and specify the mysql configurations